allison2368/allison2368/README.md

 - I’ve analyzed microbial patterns in Antarctic lakes using 3D modeling and virtual reality
 - Built an educational video game from scratch to empower rural energy education
 - I love exploring machine learning, especially in ways that can improve how we learn
-- Dreaming of making an impact in **EdTech**, using data-driven tools to help students thrive

 ---